Nem0x/asic-project-phhxh-docs/docs/backend/backend.md

 <img src="module_images/ALU_unit.png" alt="ALU_unit" width="300"/>
 </p>

 ALU is just an ordinary ALU with some extra information such as the ALU RS index and valid bit transmitted through.
-This design is easy to be adapted to pipeline stages in case other complicated ALU operations are to be added.
+This design is easy to adapt to pipeline stages in case other complicated ALU operations are to be added.

 ### Load/Store reservation station (LS RS)
 <p align="center">